-For those of you trying to diagnose the problem yourself, here's the top five causes of steering wheel shake.
+For those of you trying to diagnose the problem yourself, here are the most common causes in more detail.

 All wheels and tires are slightly imperfect, even when brand new.
 Most of the time the imperfection is not visible to the naked eye, but exists as what’s called an asymmetry of mass.